marektopolewski/marektopolewski/README.md

 ## Website 🌐

-Most of the repositories here are described in more depth on my website: www.mtopolewski.com/projects
+Most of the repositories here are described in greater depth on my website: www.mtopolewski.com/projects

 ## Contact 📲